alexanderjac/CommentDB_Assessment/README.md

 ## Solution Class ReadMe

-The Solution class is a Python class that provides methods for loading data from CSV and JSON files into a MySQL database.
+The Solution class is a Python class that provides methods for loading data from CSV, JSON, Parquet files into a MySQL database.
 The class takes in connection details for the MySQL database (host, user, password, and database name) as input during initialization.

-## Dependencies
-The following libraries are required to use the Solution class:

-json
-mysql.connector
-os
-pandas
-re
-datetime
-pytz
+#### Prerequisites
+Before running the tool, make sure you have the following software installed:

+Python 3
+MySQL
+Required Python libraries: json, mysql.connector, os, pandas, re, datetime, pytz, logging Setup
+Clone this repository to your local machine.
+Create a MySQL database and provide the database details (host, user, password, and database name) when initializing the Solution class in the etl.py file.
 Usage

-## Initialization
+Import the Solution class from the etl.py file in your Python script.
-To use the Solution class, you need to create an instance of the class by passing in the connection details for the MySQL database during initialization, like this:
+Initialize an instance of the Solution class with the required database details.

-### python
-solution = Solution(host="localhost", user="root", password="password", database="mydb")

-Make sure to replace the values for host, user, password, and database with the appropriate values for your MySQL database.
+Use the various methods provided by the Solution class to load data into the MySQL database.

+Run the below code to set up the dependent libraries

+pip install -r requirements.txt
 ## Methods
-The Solution class has the following methods:

-### load_comment_text
-The load_comment_text method allows you to load data from CSV files into the MySQL database.
-You need to pass in the path to the directory containing the CSV files as an argument, like this:

-### python
-solution.load_comment_text(comment_txt_path="/path/to/csv/files")

-The method will create a table called "comment_text" in the MySQL database (if it doesn't already exist), and then load the data from the CSV files into this table.

-## load_comment_info
-The load_comment_info method allows you to load data from JSON files into the MySQL database.
-You need to pass in the path to the directory containing the JSON files as an argument, like this:

-### python
-solution.load_comment_info(folder_path="/path/to/json/files")

-The method will create a table called "comment_info" in the MySQL database (if it doesn't already exist), and then load the data from the JSON files into this table.

-## create_db_connection
-The create_db_connection method creates a MySQL database connection and returns a mysql.connector.connection.MySQLConnection object.
-You can use this method to establish a connection to the MySQL database if you need to perform any other operations that are not provided by the Solution class.

-## create_table
-The create_table method allows you to create a table in the MySQL database.
-You need to pass in the table name and the column definitions as arguments.
-The column definitions should be provided as a list of tuples, where each tuple contains the column name and the data type, like this:

-### python
-columns = [("column1", "data_type1"), ("column2", "data_type2"), ...]
-solution.create_table(table_name="mytable", columns=columns)

-This method is used internally by the load_comment_text and load_comment_info methods to create tables in the MySQL database for loading data from CSV and JSON files.
+The Solution class provides the following methods:

+create_db_connection()
+This method creates a MySQL database connection and returns a mysql.connector.connection.MySQLConnection object.

+create_table(table_name, columns)
+This method creates a table in the MySQL database with the given table name and column definitions.
+The table_name parameter should be a string representing the name of the table, and the columns parameter should be a list of tuples, where each tuple contains two values: the name of the column and its data type.

+load_comment_text(comment_txt_path)
+This method loads data from CSV files in the specified directory into the MySQL database.
+The comment_txt_path parameter should be a string representing the path to the directory containing the CSV files.
+The data is loaded into a table named comment_text with columns h_id and message.

+load_comment_info(folder_path)
+This method loads data from JSON files in the specified directory into the MySQL database.
+The folder_path parameter should be a string representing the path to the directory containing the JSON files.
+The data is loaded into tables named comment_info and comment_info_comments with columns post_id, comment_id, created_time, like_count, and comment_count.

+Logging
+The tool logs debugging information to a file named etl.log using the logging module.
+You can check this log file for any errors or debugging information related to the ETL process.

+Please make sure to update the logging.basicConfig method with the appropriate log level and log format as per your requirements.

+#### JSON Structure
+-- h_id : string (nullable = true)
+-- posts: struct (nullable = true)
+	-- data: array (nullable = true)
+		-- element: struct (containsNull = true)
+			-- comments: struct (nullable = true)
+				-- data: array (nullable = true)
+					-- element: struct (containsNull = true)
+						-- comment_count: long (nullable = true)
+						-- comments: struct (nullable = true)
+							-- data: array (nullable = true)
+								-- element: struct (containsNull = true)
+									-- comment_count: long (nullable = true)
+									-- created_time: string (nullable = true)
+									-- h_id: string (nullable = true)
+									-- parent: struct (nullable = true)
+										-- h_id: string (nullable = true)
+									-- up_likes: long (nullable = true)
+						-- created-time: string (nullable = true)
+						-- h_id: string (nullable = true)
+						-- up_likes: long (nullable = true)
+			-- h_id: string (nullable = true)

+## How to Run the Code:

+Install the required dependencies: This code uses the following Python packages: json, mysql.connector, os, pandas, re, datetime, pytz, and logging.
+Make sure these packages are installed in your Python environment.
+If not, you can install them using a package manager such as pip or conda.

+Set up MySQL Database: Before running the code, you need to have a MySQL database set up with the necessary credentials (host, user, password, and database name) that match the parameters used in the Solution class constructor.

+Import the Code: Save the code to a Python file with a .py extension, and then import it into your Python script or interactive environment.

+Create an Instance of the Solution Class: Create an instance of the Solution class by calling the constructor with the appropriate parameters for your MySQL database connection.

+my_solution = Solution(host="your_host", user="your_user", password="your_password", database="your_database")
+Replace "your_host", "your_user", "your_password", and "your_database" with your actual MySQL database credentials.

+Load Comment Text Data: Call the load_comment_text() method on the my_solution object, passing in the path to the directory containing the CSV files of comment text data as an argument.
+This method will create a table in the MySQL database (if it doesn't exist) and load the CSV data into the table.

+my_solution.load_comment_text("path/to/comment_txt_directory")
+Replace "path/to/comment_txt_directory" with the actual path to the directory containing the CSV files of comment text data.

+Load Comment Info Data: Call the load_comment_info() method on the my_solution object, passing in the path to the directory containing the JSON files of comment info data as an argument.
+This method will create a table in the MySQL database (if it doesn't exist) and load the JSON data into the table.

+my_solution.load_comment_info("path/to/comment_info_directory")
+Replace "path/to/comment_info_directory" with the actual path to the directory containing the JSON files of comment info data.

+Note: The code in the load_comment_info() method assumes that the JSON files contain data in a specific format with nested comments data.
+Make sure your JSON files follow this format for the code to work correctly.

+Load post meta Data: Call the load_post_meta() method on the my_solution object, passing in the path to the directory containing the parquet files of comment info data as an argument.
+This method will create a table in the MySQL database (if it doesn't exist) and load the parquet data into the table.

+my_solution.load_comment_info("path/to/post_meta_directory")
+Replace "path/to/post_meta_directory" with the actual path to the directory containing the parquet files of post_meta data.

+View Logs: The code is configured to log debug-level messages to a file named etl.log in the same directory where the code is executed.
+You can view the logs in this file to check for any errors or debug information related to the data loading process.

 ## Note
 The Solution class assumes that the CSV files have two columns named "h_id" and "message", and the JSON files have a specific structure with "h_id", "posts", and "comments" fields.
 If your data has a different structure, you may need to modify the code accordingly.